-So I missed mentioning this here, but we have passed our one year anniversary of buying Cuddlebus!
+So we have passed our one year anniversary of buying Cuddlebus!
 What a year.
 It all started out like this: Brad and I were talking, and he says to me, “Ok, I’ve got a crazy idea, but just hear me out… What if we bought a van and converted it into a home with room for our skis and gear?
 We can drive to the mountains, park at trailheads, and have a warm space to come back to after long days of climbing and skiing.”
 I said, “That’s not crazy!”
 That had been my dream for as long as I could remember.
 I was obsessed with books on “small spaces” when I was a teen (before “tiny homes” were a thing).
 I was inspired by an Apartment Therapy story about a woman converting a double decker bus into a home, before “bus life” was a thing.
 My Pinterest page was full of articles and stories about van conversions and nomadic living.

 We had been looking for a property because we wanted to build a treehouse home, but were getting discouraged at not finding the right one.
 So we started looking at vans on Craigslist and doing research, watching videos.
 I wasn’t really sure how we would convert a vehicle into a home.
 We had never done anything like that before.
 Were we actually going to follow through with it, or just dream about it?